pocc/tshark.dev/content/edit/hex_editing.md

 ### python

-This can also be a one-liner with `python -c`, but is much cleaner as a script called by python.
+This can also be a one-liner with `python -c`, but is much cleaner as a script called with `python replace_bytes.py`.
 In this example, we read the bytes from a file, change them, and then write them back to the original file.
 The regex logic is the same as the sed example.
 Note that capture groups 1 and 2 need to be escaped 4 times: Twice for being a